-Protected disclosures can be made by a Whistle-blower through an e-mail, or telephone or a letter to the Task Force or the Chairman of the Audit Committee.
-The Vigil Mechanism and whistle-blower policy is put on the Company's website and can be accessed by clicking here.
+Protected disclosures can be made by a whistle-blower through an e-mail, or dedicated telephone line or a letter to the Task Force or the Chairman of the Audit Committee.
+The Vigil Mechanism and whistle-blower policy is put on the Company's website and can be accessed by clicking http://dutronindia.com/wp-content/uploads/Vigil-Mechanism-or-Whistle-Blower-Policy.pdf.